couchbaselabs/hands_on_n1ql_v4/content/slide-95.md

-# Part 5 : Search for a value within ANY field of an array.
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Search for a value within ANY field of an array.

 <pre>
 select COUNT(1)